 - low white and red blood cell count, increasing the risk of infections and fatigue

 - low blood platelet count, leading to easier bruising

 - mouth sores

 After completing treatment, a doctor will continue to monitor the individual closely.
-It is important to attend all follow up appointments as this can help to minimize any side effects of treatment and deal with any recurrence early.
+It is important to attend all follow-up appointments as this can help to minimize any side effects of treatment and detect any signs of a cancer recurrence early.

 Preventing salivary gland cancer is difficult because doctors do not know what causes it.

 People working in environments where there is nickel alloy dust, silica dust, or radioactive substances should use appropriate protection.

 Salivary gland cancer can occur in any saliva glands around a person’s mouth.